shipperhq/shipperhq.github.io/dev-shipperhq/docs/insights/quickstart.md

 | `X-ShipperHQ-Access-Token` | The Access Token retrieved from the ShipperHQ dashboard |
 | `X-ShipperHQ-Scope` | The configuration [Scope](https://docs.shipperhq.com/using-scopes-shipperhq/) for this ShipperHQ [Website](https://docs.shipperhq.com/adding-websites-in-shipperhq/) (accepts `LIVE`, `TEST`, `DEVELOPMENT`, or `INTEGRATION`).
 If unsure or if the ShipperHQ account does not support multiple scopes, use `LIVE`. |

+### `orderNumber`
+The `orderNumber` argument of the `viewOrder` call is used to look up a unique order with the Insights API.
+If you are using the native ShipperHQ apps/plugins/extensions for supported eCommerce platforms ([complete list here](https://shipperhq.com/pricing)), the `orderNumber` will be the Order Number set by your eCommerce platform.
+If you are instead using the [`PlaceOrder`](place-order.md) mutation of the [Labels API](../labels/overview.md), `orderNumber` will be the value you set as the Order Number in your `PlaceOrder` call.

 ### Useful fields by feature

 #### Date & Time